 - When there are mixed numerologies, the length of a slot is defined based on the smallest SCS

+- For a UE capable of supporting supportSBFD,

+- Measurement requirements are applicable provided that all CSI-RS resources configured for measurement are available in one DL subband of SBFD symbols and/or on non-SBFD DL symbols of the cell transmitting the CSI-RS.

 The measurement reporting delay can be longer for the measurement reporting requirements in this clause when IDC autonomous denial is configured.

 <End of Change 8>